02 November, 2010

 I was having a difficult time as it was to give that any thought.

-Oh ha ha ha.
-Funny man and he's me Da to boot.
+Oh, ha ha ha.
+Funny man, and he's me Da, to boot.
 Lucky me to have such a craic artist in me own family.
 SIGH.

-"Why ay, I have," said she.
+"Why aye, I have," said she.

-"I understand it is cordoned off you can't get up next to it?"
+"I understand it is cordoned off.
+You can't get up next to it?"
 Tonya stated more than asked.

-"Not when I was there," said Mam, "there was a bit of rope around the stones and it would be a man's arm's length to reach them, but I have a bit of stone from there."
+"Not when I was there," said Mam, "there was a bit of rope around the stones, and it would be a man's arm's length to reach them, but I have a bit of stone from there."

 She turned to me and said, "Ah me Gabriel, I love ya, son," then she turned to me Da and said, "YOU not so mooch."